mbzuai-nlp/stutterbank/_pages/about.md

 ---
 permalink: /about/
+layout: single
+author_profile: false
-title: "Research Goals & Methodology"
+# title: "Research Goals & Methodology"
 ---

+<h2> Our Approach </h2>

+We collect speech samples from volunteers who stutter, ensuring data privacy and ethical compliance.
+Each sample is analyzed and annotated by certified speech-language pathologists.
+Our methods adhere to international research ethics standards with approvals obtained from the participants.

 ### Key Objectives
 - Develop an AI-based system to automatically detect and assess stuttering severity.